espena/sosicon/README.markdown

 Contributors are most welcome!

 ## Online version
-A working web version of Sosicon is available on [https://app.sosicon.espenandersen.no](app.sosicon.espenandersen.no).
+A working web version of Sosicon is now available on [https://app.sosicon.espenandersen.no](app.sosicon.espenandersen.no).
-No need to install binaries, just run the converter in your browser.
-This web application uses a WebAssembly version of Sosicon.
-The conversion runs right in your browser, no data files are uploaded to the web server.
+No need to install binaries, just run the conversion right in your browser.
+The web application uses a WebAssembly version of Sosicon.
+No data files are uploaded to the web server.

 As of now, the web version only supports Shapefile conversion.
 Memory restrictions may limit the maximum SOSI file size to be successfully processed.
-In these cases, revert to a locally installed version of sosicon.
+In such case an error message will be displayed, advising you to use a locally installed version of Sosicon instead.

 ## Features
 *  Swift conversion